sillsdev/ptx2pdf/docs/documentation/figures.md

 'foreground' image in a sidebar that is itself in a cutout, and uses `\SpaceBeside` for both cutouts.

+### x-spacebefore and x-spaceafter Attributes - Additional whitespace
+Figures by default have a small amount of space  above or below them (0.3 and 0.5 of the main lineskip respectively), depending where the caption is (the space taking the place of the caption).
+Additionally they may have additional whitespace before and after them.
+This is controlled by the USFM-3 parameters `x-spacebefore` and `x-spaceafter`.
+Alternatively, the stylesheet parameters `\SpaceBefore` and `\SpaceAfter` will alter the default value for all figures inserted via the `\fig` mechanism (including figures from piclists).
+Sidebars similarly have these stylesheet parameters.

 ### x-xetex Attribute - Rotation control